 One of our Professional Design Consultants will assist you with your design and plan in an effort to come up with a clear picture as to your overall vision and goals for the project.
 The design and diagram will determine the scope of the project.
 At this point we will be able to provide you with an accurate estimate in regard to your investment.
 We can continue to alter the scope until we meet your project needs.
 Once the design is finalized we will use the diagram to ascertain the appropriate quantities of material to order.

 Before the demolition can commence, all utilities (electrical, gas, water, etc.) must be properly located to eliminate unnecessary problems. (digalert.org)

 A bob-cat (where applicable) will be used to demolish your existing hard-scape surface.
 In areas where the bob-cat cannot access, other demolition tools will be used to remove the hardscape.
 Saw-cutting may be necessary along areas where the foundation is protruding into the usable space in the driveway, patio, or pool deck areas.

 In vehicular areas, we will excavate 9 1/2 inches from final grade and in pedestrian areas we will excavate 7 1/2 inches from final grade.

 For the first 4 feet away from the house, we will want a 1/4 inch of fall per foot for the first four feet and 1/8 inch of fall per foot thereafter.
-This is to code and should be followed to create the necessary water flow away from your house.
+This is the recommendation to create the necessary water flow away from your house.